osmode/ddash/README.md

 Different countries have different laws regulating token sales.
 Please abide by all laws that apply to your use case.

 ## Quickstart
-DDASH, the DDASH Installer, and the DDASH Network Utility currently support Ubuntu 16.04.
-Support for Mac OSX coming soon.
+DDASH, the DDASH Installer, and the DDASH Network Utility currently support Ubuntu 16.04 and Mac OS X.

 Use default settings to connect to the blackswan network.